Aquerr/EagleFactions/README.md

-# N-Factions
+# EagleFactions
-Repository for N-Factions plugin for SpongeForge
+Repository for EagleFactions plugin for SpongeForge